Yashs1623/Yashs1623/README.md

 - 👋 Hi, I’m @Yashs1623
 - 👀 I’m interested in Software Development(MobileApps and Websites)
 - 🌱 I’m currently studying Computer Enginnering at DJ Sanghvi College of Engineering
--  I am a FLUTTER DEVELOPER
+-  I am a Flutter and React-native developer
 - 💞️ I’m looking to collaborate on projects related with mobile apps and websites
 - 📫 How to reach me : Email: yashs230602@gmail.com